SWCreeperKing/Slimipelago/README.md

     > Cause: Unknown

-    > Solution: Quit to Main Menu and re-enter save
+    > Solution: Quit to Main Menu and you can go back into the game, "Turn it off and then on again"
   </details>

 </details>